Food photography

 Tip #6: Keep the Background Tidy

-Plain backgrounds are best used so there is no distraction.
-The most popular food photography backgrounds are dark backgrounds, light backgrounds, and wood.
+Plain backgrounds are best for food photography, as they are the least distracting.
+The most popular backgrounds are dark colors, light and pale walls, and wood.
 A neutral background doesn’t have to be completely plain, but it shouldn’t detract from the main subject of the photo.

-For example, this fall salad from Clay Restaurant is shot on a simple, neutral background — the gray marbling on the plate provides some visual interest, and the white background lets the food shine.
+For example, this fall salad from Clay Restaurant is shot on a simple, neutral background.
+The gray marbling on the plate provides some visual interest, while the white background lets the food shine.

 Tip #7: Show Off Your Restaurant